AI, ML, and statistical models reinforce much of the work that we do here at Riskaware.

 Enabling our users to reach previously invisible strategic insights, our modelling capabilities are designed to be used and deployed across a wide range of situations for true operational awareness – from oil spill responses to cybersecurity.

-Below, we explore the common use cases of AI and statistical modelling at Riskaware, and the importance of accessing proactive, preventative insights.
+Below, we explore the common use cases of AI and statistical modelling at Riskaware, and the importance of obtaining proactive, preventative insights.
 Read on to learn more.

 Why do we use AI?

 While traditional data analysis processes may equip users with comprehensive insights into a developing incident or event – such as marine oil spills – they do not equip users with the full scope of intelligence.
-Reliant on fixed sets of data, traditional analysis is also not confident, or capable, of informing critical users in high-risk environments.
+While traditional analysis processes are confident in supplying user insight, they can’t provide information on the probability of other solutions.

 Through deploying a combination of AI, Machine Learning, and statistical modelling processes, we aim to provide proactive and predictive solutions to real-world incidents.